netdata/netdata/packaging/installer/methods/source.md

     -   libelf 0.0.6 or newer (for legacy eBPF) _or_ libelf 0.5 or newer (for CO-RE)

 ## If using a git checkout

 ### Submodules

 Our git repository uses submodules for certain copoments.
-To obtain a complete build when using a git checkout, make sure you either clone the repository with the `--recursive` option, or that you run `git submodule update --init --recursivea` in your local copy of the repository before attempting to build Netdata.
+To obtain a complete build when using a git checkout, make sure you either clone the repository with the `--recursive` option, or that you run `git submodule update --init --recursive` in your local copy of our GitHub repository before attempting to build Netdata.

 ### Handling version numbers with git checkouts